 Project Duration: 2 or 3 years (single year projects are no longer considered.)

-NOTE: All successful applicants MUST attend a New Grantee Meeting during the first week of March 2017.
+NOTE: All successful applicants MUST attend a New Grantee Meeting during the first half of March 2018.

-Minnesota farmers, educational institutions, individuals at educational institutions, and nonprofit organizations.
+Minnesota farmers, educational institutions, individuals at educational institutions, and nonprofit organizations are eligible to apply.
 Government entities are not eligible.
 Applicants must be Minnesota residents.
 Projects must take place on Minnesota farms.
 Projects led by a farmer or group of farmers receive additional points in scoring.

 A farmer is someone who cultivates, operates, or manages a farm for profit, and who grows or raises at least $1,000 of agricultural products for sale annually.

 Reviewers are looking for interesting ideas that may or may not work.
 Ideas do not have to be brand new, but should be new to Minnesota or the part of the state where they’re being proposed.
-For more ideas, see previously funded projects summarized.
+For more ideas, see the MDA's Greenbook, where previously funded projects are summarized.

 An external review panel reads, scores, and discusses all proposals.
 The panel changes each year and may include farmers, soil scientists, agronomists, horticulturists, educators, marketers, economists, and other agricultural experts.
 The panel recommends a set of proposals to the Commissioner of Agriculture, who makes final award decisions.